 - You were acquitted at trial

 If you were convicted of a misdemeanor offense, you only have to wait 60 days to request a record sealing so long as you have fulfilled all the conditions and court orders associated with your sentence.
-However, there are exceptions to this rule, and you may have to wait five years to seal the following offenses:
+However, there are exceptions to this rule,

 - Class A negligent homicide